East Cape Girardeau, Illinois

-East Cape Girardeau is a village in Alexander County, Illinois, United States.
+East Cape Girardeau is a village in McClure Precinct, Alexander County, Illinois, United States.
 The population was 289 at the 2020 census.
-It is part of the Cape Girardeau–Jackson, MO-IL Metropolitan Statistical Area.
+It is part of the Cape Girardeau–Jackson metropolitan area, including areas on both the Missouri and Illinois sides of the Mississippi River.

 History

 A post office was established at East Cape Girardeau in 1874, and remained in operation until 1913.
 The village lies east of Cape Girardeau, Missouri, hence the name.

 Geography

 East Cape Girardeau is located at 37°17′46″N 89°29′43″W (37.296030, -89.495237).

 According to the 2021 census gazetteer files, East Cape Girardeau has a total area of 2.00 sqmi, of which 1.96 sqmi (or 98.30%) is land and 0.03 sqmi (or 1.70%) is water.

 East Cape Girardeau is across the Mississippi River from Cape Girardeau, Missouri.
 The two are connected by the Bill Emerson Memorial Bridge which opened in December 2003 following the demolition of the Old Mississippi River Bridge constructed in 1928.